smart-edge-open/specs/doc/enhanced-platform-awareness/openness-fpga.md

 "intel.com/intel_fec_5g": "2"
 ```

-To request the device as a resource in the pod add the request for the resource into the pod specification file, by specifying its name and amount of resources required.
-If the resource is not available or the amount of resources requested is greater than the amount of resources available, the pod status will be 'Pending' until the resource is available.
+To request the device as a resource in the pod, add the request for the resource into the pod specification file by specifying its name and amount of resources required.
+If the resource is not available or the amount of resources requested is greater than the number of resources available, the pod status will be “Pending” until the resource is available.
-Note that the name of the resource must match the name specified in the configMap for the K8s devices plugin (`./fpga/configMap.yml`).
+**NOTE**: The name of the resource must match the name specified in the configMap for the K8s devices plugin (`./fpga/configMap.yml`).

 A sample pod requesting the FPGA (FEC) VF may look like this: